-Several studies on mice have shown no adverse effects on pregnant mice who were fed spirulina daily at a weight appropriate dosage.
+Several studies on mice have shown no adverse effects on pregnant mice who were fed spirulina daily at a weight-appropriate dosage (Journal of Ethnopharmacology).
 Excessive dosage of spirulina was shown to have some adverse effects to both the mice mothers and pups.
-This study makes a good point, it is important to use spirulina as a food, not in high doses.
+This study makes a good point; it is important to use spirulina as a food, not in high doses.
 More does not equal better results!

 Benefits of Spirulina for Healthy Fertility

-Spirulina is one of the most asked about nutritional food supplements today.
+Spirulina is one of the most asked about nutritional food supplements today (SELF Nutrition Data).
 Spirulina is part of our Fertilica FertiliGreens product.
 FertiliGreens combines a variety of green foods and herbal tonics specifically formulated to help boost nutrition levels in couples preparing for pregnancy.
 Should a woman wish to continue supplementing with a green foods supplement like FertiliGreens, we suggest transitioning to an organic pure spirulina powder.
 This is because FertiliGreens contains some herbs not meant to be continued into pregnancy.

 “Let your food be your medicine and your medicine your food” -Hippocrates, 460-c.
 370 BC